Mortgage Pre-Approval Process Leading To Fast Clear To Close

 - There is no reason why a pre-approved borrower should go through stress during the mortgage process or why the loan should not close if the loan officer has pre-approved by borrower properly

-- Unfortunately, there still are loan officers will not even ask for documents and issue a pre-approval which is asking for potential trouble during the mortgage pre-approval process.
+Unfortunately, there still are loan officers who will not even ask for documents and issue a pre-approval which is asking for potential trouble during the mortgage pre-approval process.

 Public Records Not Reflected On Credit Report

 Loan Officers should also question the borrower to determine if he or she has any public records such as judgments and/or tax liens that the borrower knows about but is not reporting on the credit report.